dart-lang/matcher/README.md

 ### Prefer TypeMatcher to predicate if the match can fail in multiple ways

-The `predicate` utility is a convenient shortcut for testing an arbitrary (synchronous) property of a value, but it discards context and the failures are opaque.
-If a value could be rejected by the matcher for more than one reason the different failure modes cannot be distinguished in the output.
-Using `isA<SomeType>()` and the `TypeMatcher.having` API to extract and test derived properties in a structured way brings the context of that structure through to failure messages, and failures for differing reasons will have more specific output.
+The `predicate` utility is a convenient shortcut for testing an arbitrary (synchronous) property of a value, but it discards context and failures are opaque.
+Different failure modes cannot be distinguished in the output which is determined by a single "description" argument.
+Using `isA<SomeType>()` and the `TypeMatcher.having` API to extract and test derived properties in a structured way brings the context of that structure through to failure messages, so failures for different reasons will have distinguishable and actionable failure messages.